The How-To Guide for Cricut Design Space

 Let’s Get Crafting

-For this step-by-step tutorial, I’m going to make a simple coffee mug design, but these basic steps would work for nearly every project.
+For this step-by-step tutorial, I’m going to make a simple t-shirt design, but these basic steps would work for nearly every project.

 Designate your template.
-To create a coffee mug, I will select mugs.
+To create a t-shirt, I will select classic t-shirt.

-Selecting mugs as your template will bring up this screen.
+Selecting classic t-shirts as your template will bring up this screen.

 *Note the template is simply used as a guide.
 It will not print with your project.

-Edit the size of your mug by clicking on the template layer (very bottom of the layers section) and editing the measurements.
+Edit the size and color of your t-shirt by clicking on the template layer (very bottom of the layers section) and editing the measurements.

-Adjust the size of the heart to fit comfortably on your coffee mug template.
+Adjust the size of your design to fit comfortably on your t-shirt template.